tamilnewzealand/COMPSYS-723-Assignments/Assignment-1/paper-plan.md

     * bits 1 - 5 represent the current status of each load as desired by the controller
     * 0 => Load disconnected
     * 1 => Load connected
+* thresholdROC - uint8_t
+    * Stores the value of the currently set Rate of Change threshold
+* thresholdFreq - uint8_t
+    * Stores the value of the currently set frequency threshold

 ## Queues